waimea-jlerch/200DTD-coding-project/README.md

-# Ancient Gold Coin: Your Shot to Wealthiness
+# Ancient Gold Coin: Your Shot to Wealth

 ### Level 2 Programming Project by Jess Lerch